ddbj/www/_ddbj/feature-table.md

 -----

 <pre id="country"><strong>Qualifier       /country=</strong>
-Definition      locality of isolation of the sequenced organism indicated in
+Definition      locality of isolation of the sequenced sample indicated in
                 terms of political names for nations, oceans or seas, followed by regions and localities
 Value format    "&lt;country_value&gt;[:&lt;region&gt;][, &lt;locality&gt;]" where